What the new Bing report reveals about AI search visibility (and why it matches the social shift)

 - Visibility trends over time: a timeline view of citation patterns

-Why this matters now, not before
+Why this matters now

 AI search hasn't changed direction.
 Large language models have been reading content semantically since they were first deployed in search.
 They process page content, structure, and entity signals to determine relevance.
 The behaviour has been consistent.